Keynote speech at Congress On the Future of Engineering Software (COFES) conference in

 computer consisting of 533 MHz DEC Alpha microprocessors and a host computer.

-"commodity off-the-shelf" [COTS] parts).
-Click here for technical
+off-the-shelf" [COTS] parts).
+Click here for technical discussion of parallel genetic

 Beowulf-style parallel cluster computer.